 FLORENCE CATHEDRAL COMPLEX – TICKETS AND TOURS

-It is free to enter the Duomo.
-But you can buy a combined ticket that will get you access to: Climbing the Dome and the bell tower, the Crypt, the Baptistery and the newly revamped Opera del Duomo Museum.
+You need to book in advance if you want to climb up the Dome.
+The combined ticket will get you access to: Climbing the Dome and the bell tower, the Crypt, the Baptistry and the newly revamped Opera del Duomo Museum.
 If you don’t want to book a guided tour, tickets are available online through the official website: operaduomo.fi.it

 Did you know?